telerik/maui-docs/controls/chart/legend.md

 # .NET MAUI Chart Legend

-The Legend feature of the `RadChart` makes it easy for you to provide description regarding the series which are visualized within the control.
+The Legend feature of the `RadChart` provide description about the series which are visualized within the control.

 To add the legend feature in your application, you need to initialize a new object of type `RadLegend`.